Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has played 59 games this season that finished with a combined score over 221.5 points.
+- Los Angeles and its opponents have gone over 220.5 combined points in 62 of 82 games this season.

-- Los Angeles' average game total this season has been 233.8, 12.3 more points than this matchup's over/under.
+- Los Angeles' contests this year have an average total of 233.8, 13.3 more points than this matchup's over/under.

-- The Lakers have won in 23, or 45.1%, of the 51 contests they have been named as odds-on underdogs in this year.

-- This season, Los Angeles has won 10 of its 30 games, or 33.3%, when it is the underdog by at least +150 on the moneyline.

-- The moneyline set for this matchup implies Los Angeles has a 40% chance of coming away with a victory in the contest.
+- The oddsmakers' moneyline implies a 67.7% chance of a victory for the Lakers.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)